 Currently ScriptCase offers the connection to the Informix through the SDK.
 The Informix extension comes disabled in the installer.

-If you’re using your own environment, preconfigured, you’ll need to enable the Informix extension in PHP.
+If you are using your own preconfigured environment, you will need to enable the Informix extension in PHP.

 Setting up Informix on Windows

 The automatic installation already comes with the PDO Informix preconfigured, only needing to install the client so that you can do the connection.